Last Upated: January 11, 2023

 Every state has traditional public schools, but does your state offer open enrollment, which allows you to choose schools outside your neighborhood, zone, or district?
 Check out your state’s parent guide or scroll below to learn whether you can use open enrollment to make a public school transfer.
 You can also contact your local district to learn more.

-In 13 states parents may select any traditional public school for their child, in any school district.
+In 12 states parents may be able to select any traditional public school for their child, in any school district.

 In most states, families have some “open enrollment” options that allow parents to choose traditional public schools outside of the schools assigned to their children by their districts.
-In Alabama, families can transfer their children if they are zoned for a “failing school.”
+In Alabama, you can transfer your child to a different public school if you are zoned for a “failing school.”
 In other cases, if you choose a traditional public school, it will likely need to be the school assigned by your district.

 Alaska has limited open enrollment laws for public schools.
 What this means is that parents of students who are assigned to a particular neighborhood school may in some cases be able to transfer their children to another school in their district.
 For example, the Fairbanks North Star Borough School District has an online application portal where families can apply for a school outside their zoned “attendance area.”
 In other cases, children may be required to attend the school assigned to them by their district.
 Contact your school district to learn more.